converate-consulting-group/immobilienscout24/README.md

 ### Creating / Updating resources

-The creation / modification of resources follows a simple rule: If you make JSON requests then the object that you send via the api has to respond to `.to_json`.
-If you make XML requests then it has to respond to `.to_xml`.
+The creation / modification of resources follows one simple rule: If you make JSON requests then the object that you send via the api has to respond to `to_json`.
+If you make XML requests then it has to respond to `to_xml`.

 ```ruby
 # Wrapper class for our request